linxingchen/cobra/README.md

 time
 ```

-The only third-party software that the user should have is [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+Once these packages are available, the only third-party software that the user should have is [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 ## Input files
 COBRA needs four files as inputs, i.e.,